 It was such an awesome, over-the-top treatment.
 Far and away the best scalp cleanse and massage I’ve ever had.
 The stylist began by massaging René Furterer’s Karite Oil throughout my scalp.
 I was then treated to a (heavenly) seven (yes, seven) minute scalp massage.
 From there, they washed my hair twice (first with a clarifying shampoo and then with a regular shampoo) and did a vinegar rinse prior to conditioning and blowing out my hair.
 The idea is that the oil helps to lift dirt, debris, and buildup from the scalp, allowing the shampoo to get hair really, really clean.
 It’s kinda like a good old fashioned double cleanse… except for your hair.
 Afterward, my scalp felt amazing… and my hair has never been shinier!

 If you are in New York I would highly recommend paying Younghee a visit (I need to go back!) but if not, here are a few DIY ways to get your scalp ultra clean – including some tips + tricks from Younghee herself!

 Younghee’s at home Method

-You can (sort of recreate her spa treatment at home).
+You can (sort of) recreate her spa treatment at home.
 Massage a generous amount of oil (Younghee likes this one) all over and into your scalp.
 Leave it on for two hours (!!!) and shampoo using a clarifying shampoo.
 From there, shampoo again and do a vinegar rinse with apple cider vinegar (mix 2-4 tbsp vinegar with 16 oz. warm water in a plastic squeeze bottle).
 For extra credit you could add a few drops of tea tree oil to the ACV mixture.
 Be sure to use the rinse all over the hair, from scalp to ends.
 Besides the clarifying benefits for your scalp, a vinegar rinse also helps make your hair look extra shiny.
 Leave the vinegar mixture on for a few minutes, and then rinse with cold water.
-Condition the ends, and style appropriately.
+Follow up with a conditioning mask for the ends, and style appropriately.

 The budget/on the fly method: